 Shore birds abound on both sides and provide endless entertainment.
 Sanderlings are little daredevils as they follow the waves out, finding snacks in the wet sand before running full speed away from the waves as they return to shore.
-Busy groups challenge the composition and focus and they move so fast that it’s nearly impossible to focus on for a photo.
+Busy groups challenge the composition and focus and they move so fast that it’s nearly impossible to focus on them for a photo.
 Willet are brave enough to wade into the deeper water but are also hard to capture in photographs.
-Snowy plovers resting in the seaweed and are nearly impossible to see when they are still, they blend in so well.
+Snowy plovers resting in the seaweed are nearly impossible to see because when they are still, they blend in so well.
 I was surprised to see a Merganser and a Loon in the Bay one day, aren’t they a little far south?

-Honestly, I didn’t research Perdido Key and Opal Beach much.
-In hindsight, I wish we had taken the time to check them out.
+Honestly, I didn’t research Perdido Key and Opal Beach much and in hindsight, I wish we had taken the time to check them out.
 We were perfectly content to sink in and experience the gorgeous Fort Pickens area completely.

 National Park Service Limitations

 These days, nothing about the hours in National Parks is logical and every Visitor’s Center follows their own guidelines and hours, so check carefully before visiting.